TermySequence/termy-doc/actions.rst

    Writes :termy:param:`Text` to the :ref:`specified terminal <terminal-lookup>`.
 With :doc:`shell integration <shell-integration>` enabled, if the terminal has an active prompt and characters have been typed at the prompt, KILL or backspace characters will be written ahead of :termy:param:`Text` in order to clear those characters.

+   Note that characters appearing after the cursor at an active prompt will generally *not* be cleared by KILL or backspace, and without shell integration, no characters will be cleared.

 .. termy:action:: WriteTextNewline Text TerminalId

    Calls :termy:action:`WriteText`, then writes a newline character.